mediassumani/Lofti/README.md

 # Lofti

-### Overview
+### Overview & Mission Statement

 Lofti's mission is to connect peoole and nearby working spaces based on their preferences.
+I believe that your productivity can be tremendously boosted if you are working on a comfortable environtment.
 With Lofti, you can select your optimum preferences of a working/study spot ranging from public libraries to shared offices such as WeWork. you can download it <a href="https://itunes.apple.com/us/app/lofti-study-space-finder/id1446711696?mt=8">here</a>

 ### Screenshots